canonical/tailscale-snap/docs/manual-testing-playbook.md

 ## Unknowns

-Untested; this playbook does not cover these cases.
+Untested cases that are not covered in this playbook:

-- tailscale switch (untested - requires multiple accounts. no reason for it to not work though, since the login/logout commands work.)
+- `tailscale switch`: This requires multiple accounts.
+No reason for it to not work though, since the login/logout sub commands work.
-- tailscale configure kubeconfig (untested - requires k8s server.
-This may not work if requires file paths, etc., but the command is alpha)
+- `tailscale configure kubeconfig`: This requires a Kubernetes cluster.
+This may not work if requires certain file paths, but otherwise may work fine.
-- tailscale lock
+- `tailscale lock`: Untested, but should work correctly.
+- Arguments to `tailscale up`, `tailscale login`, or `tailscale set`: As noted in an earlier section, there are many options. `--ssh` is known to not work, but the others should work.